Remaining Permits and Decisions Needed by Rosemont

 Every open-pit copper mine that’s ever been dug has polluted the air and nearby water supplies with mercury, lead, arsenic or other poisons.
 The Rosemont Mine would not be any different.

-• The US Forest Service has yet to release a final Environmental Impact Statement (EIS) and issue a Record of Decision.
-In 2012, the Environmental Protection Agency gave the Rosemont's draft EIS its lowest possible rating and concluded that it was one of the worst EIS's ever reviewed.
-The Forest Service process has been delayed in large part by Rosemont's failure to provide requested information and by the Company's decision to dramatically change its mining proposal in July 2012.
-An administrative draft of the Final EIS was released in July, 2013.
-To see copies of administrative comments, click here.
-For an overview of what can be expected next in the NEPA process, click here.
+• The US Forest Service has yet to complete a final Environmental Impact Statement (EIS) and issue a Record of Decision.
+In 2012, the Environmental Protection Agency gave the Rosemont’s draft EIS its lowest possible rating and concluded that it was one of the worst EIS’s ever reviewed.
+The Forest Service process has been delayed in large part by Rosemont’s failure to provide requested information and by the Company’s decision to dramatically change its mining proposal in July 2012.

 • The Clean Water Act permit that allows Rosemont to pollute area waterways is still pending with the US Army Corps of Engineers.
 As with the EIS, the Environmental Protection Agency concluded in 2012 that the Rosemont Mine would cause “significant degradation” of area waterways, including “substantial and unacceptable impacts” to Davidson Canyon and Cienega Creek.